Treating Third-Degree Burns: Essential Steps for Effective Care

 2. Call for Emergency Medical Assistance

-• Immediately call emergency services (911 or your local emergency number) or instruct someone nearby to do so.
-A third-degree burn require urgent medical attention, as they often involve deep tissue damage and can quickly lead to complications such as shock or infection.
+Action: Immediately call emergency services (911 or your local emergency number) or direct someone to make the call.
+Third-degree burns require urgent medical attention, as the deep tissue damage can rapidly lead to serious complications.

 3. Protect Yourself and the Injured Person